inocan-group/do-devops/README.md

 # DevOps CLI

-Provides a handy CLI for DevOps functionality on Typescript based NodeJS projects.
+Provides a handy CLI for DevOps functionality on NodeJS projects (and AWS Serverless too).

 ## Commands